Safety and Security

 Electrical Equipment and Appliances

-- Typically acceptable appliances (UL approved) include: computers, gaming systems, TVs, CD players, DVD/Blu-Ray players, stereos, razors, fans, etc. Some hairdryers/curling irons/flat irons may require additional power and may need to be used in the public area bathrooms rather than individual resident rooms to avoid tripping circuit breakers.
+- Typically acceptable appliances (UL approved) include: computers, gaming systems, TVs, DVD/Blu-Ray players, stereos, razors, fans, etc. Some hairdryers/curling irons/flat irons may require additional power and may need to be used in the public area bathrooms rather than individual resident rooms to avoid tripping circuit breakers.

 - Use surge protectors/power strips for all electronics, particularly computers, gaming systems, televisions, DVD/Blu-Ray players, stereo equipment, and clock radios.
 Lightweight extension cords and multiple outlet plugs without surge protectors create a safety hazard and are prohibited.